Got a half-finished carton of heavy cream and now sure how and how long you can store it? How long does heavy cream

 If it would ruin your dessert, discard it.
 If it only slightly misses the mark, consider using it.
 Maybe nobody will notice.

-Before whipping cream, make sure the cream, the bowl, and the whisk are cold.
-Consider putting the cream in the freezer for 10 minutes, and the rest in the fridge for the same period.
+Before whipping cream, make sure the cream, the bowl, and the whisks are cold.
+To achieve that, put all three in the freezer for 10 minutes.